Sleepypiggi/Work_Notes/docs/1_PRODUCTS/99_Singapore_Insurance.md

 o	Inflation risk → Payments provided are not inflation protected o	Interest Rate Risk → Rates provided are not guaranteed (Subject to market) o	Longevity Risk → Payments till a fixed age only, no support past that age

+Retirement age is he age that your employer can legally Retire you, employee is free to retire any age that they want Raising retirement age is beneficially for employee Problem is that CPF withdrawal age is often tied to reitemenr age, raising age means later payout outs